modo-studio/SugarRecord/README.md

 # How to use

 #### Creating your Storage
-A storage represents your database, Realm, or CoreData.
+A storage represents your database.
 The first step to start using SugarRecord is initializing the storage.
-SugarRecord provides two default storages, one for CoreData, `CoreDataDefaultStorage` and another one for Realm, `RealmDefaultStorage`.
+SugarRecord provides a default storages, `CoreDataDefaultStorage`.

 ```swift
 // Initializing CoreDataDefaultStorage